UgegeDaniel/jakk-frontend/README.md

 ## Concepts and APIs Employed

-- The API employed for the questions was gotten developed by [Seunope](https://github.com/Seunope).
+- The API employed for the questions was developed by [Seunope](https://github.com/Seunope).
-- Official API documentation for the movie db can be found [here](https://developers.themoviedb.org/3)
+- Official API documentation for the movie db can be found [here](https://github.com/Seunope/aloc-endpoints)
-- This app demonstrates the use of basic concepts of Angular Application
+- The API employed for the authentication of users was developed by [UgegeDaniel](https://github.com/UgegeDaniel).
-  - Modules
+- Official API documentation for the authentication api can be found [here](https://github.com/UgegeDaniel/jakk-backend)

-  - Compnents structuring
+- This app demonstrates the use of basic concepts of MERN Stack
-  - Shared components
+  - Express Routes
-  - Pipes
+  - Mongoose Models
-  - Guards
+  - JSON Web Token
-  - Routing
+  - React Functional Components
-  - Two way binding
+  - React useState / useEffect hooks
-  - Services
+  - React Router Dom (For Routing)
-  - HttpModule
+  - React Prop Types for props checking
-  - rxjs (Observables)
+  - Material UI Components

 <!-- BUILT wITH -->